 There are many HVAC certifications available.
 Some prioritize a core body of knowledge professionals should have, while others are a result of industry standards for energy efficiency and sustainability.
 We’ll review key details about a few of the most common HVAC certifications you’ll come across in your search for services.

 The North American Technician Excellence certification is the largest program for HVAC proficiency, with tens of thousands of certified technicians.
 Many organizations like the ACCA and the federal Environmental Protection Agency work with the NATE program to standardize the certification testing.
 To pass, applicants must meet a minimum score of 70%.
 To maintain NATE certification, technicians must receive continuing education or take another exam every two years.

-Total certification is a multiyear process consisting of four separate tests.
-The first two are offered for entry-level technicians while the final set of exams provide full certification and senior-level status:
+Total certification is a multi-year process consisting of four separate tests.
+The first two are offered for entry-level technicians while the final set of exams provides full certification and senior-level status: